alnopa9/Banksy/banksyEvaluation_May2019.md

 ### GitHub and project file management
-With Alyssa’s strong leadership and James and Abdual’s due diligence, he team maintained a strong and mutually supportive balance through the term.
+With Alyssa’s strong leadership and James and Abdual’s due diligence, the team maintained a strong and mutually supportive balance through the term.
 Your GitHub is well organized which will make it easy for you to add new content when Banksy makes a new tag!

 ### Closing Comments